regulusaa/AllScience_0.0001/README.md

 # All Science
-this in a website that people may use to revise for the Science subjetcs in additon to Engineering
+This is a website that people may use to revise for the Science subjects in addition to Engineering

-# Revision app --> this is my first CSS/HTML/JAVA projeect
+# Revision app --> this is my first CSS/HTML/JAVA project

-updates should be daily and around 5-10 updates per day after release on February 16th 2026 I would be delighted for any suggested improvements that i could make
+Updates should be daily, and around 5-10 updates per day After release on February 16th 2026, I would be delighted for any suggested improvements that I could make